-WHO - The World Health Organization (WHO) describes six phases of increasing public health risk associated with the emergence of a new influenza virus that could pose a pandemic threat.
+WHO - The World Health Organization (WHO) describes six phases of increasing public health risk associated with the emergence of a newly emerging infectious disease that could pose a pandemic threat.
 Each phase recommends actions for national authorities and outlines measures to be implemented by the WHO, allowing for greater predictability of actions to be taken during the various phases of a pandemic.